turingschool/career-development-curriculum-site/archive/mod_1_career_vision_part_ii.md

 * What have you learned about yourself through this process?
 * How will you apply this exercise to your job search?

-Remember that you can schedule a coaching session with Allison or another member of the career development team to talk through your discoveries to help you begin to narrow the scope of your job search.